Monks Kirby: Anglo-Saxon period and Norman Conquest

 The size of the parish, good soils and strategic location (the village boundaries reached to High Cross - the meeting point of the Fosse Way and Watling Street) all point to the importance of the village before the Norman Conquest.
 Shortly after the Conquest, in 1086 Domesday Book records Monks Kirby as the largest settlement in this part of the country (North Warwickshire and South Leicestershire) - significantly larger than the settlements that would become today's towns and cities - Lutterworth, Rugby, Coventry and Birmingham.

 The pre-Conquest church of Monks Kirby was the mother church (minster) for the surrounding area, connected to the important aristocratic estate of Newnham probably at least as far back as the eighth or ninth century.
 (Note: The 17th century historian of Warwickshire, Dugdale, cites the Anglo Saxon Chronicle and suggests that "this place" may have been built by Æthelflæd, daughter of Alfred the Great and queen of Mercia - a claim repeated on the current Church sign.
 Modern academics usually understand the Chronicle's reference to Æthelflæd building a fortification in Cyricbyrig in 917 as referring to the similarly named Shropshire village of Chirbury however, this is far from definitive: no evidence of the fortifications at Chirbury have ever been found.
 The church's dedication to St Edith of Polesworth may point to a link: St Edith was a saint connected to the Mercian Royal Family and Æthelflæd may have promoted churches dedicated to her.)
 In the 900s the village was on the frontier between the Viking controlled Danelaw and Anglo-Saxon Mercia.
 Monks Kirby is just on the west (Anglo-Saxon) side of Watling Street, which was the border.
 The village's name reflects the long-term influence of Danish settlement at the frontier: it is first recorded, in Latin, as Kirkberia in 1077 (see below); this is a mix of Danish English Kirk (church) and Anglo-Saxon bury meaning a fortified settlement.
-In time, the name became Kirkeby and then Kirby.
-(Note: Domesday Book in 1086 used the fully Anglo-Saxon form of the name Chircheberie.
+In time, the name became Kirkeby, (Note: Domesday Book in 1086 used the fully Anglo-Saxon form of the name Chircheberie.
 The definitive shift to "kir(k)" and from anglo-saxon "bury" to the Danish form "by" (which also happened in the name Rugby, originally Rocheberie) reflects the fact that people in the local area were speaking Danish-inflected English in the post-Conquest middle ages.)
+By the late 14th century the name was recorded by the Leicester chronicler Henry Knighton in close to its modern form as Monkys-kirkebi.